 Define a standard data format for storing linguistic data in computer-readable form.
 This format should be platform- and software-independent (i.e. not restricted to use with Windows or specific software like ELAN), and encode the linguistic concepts that linguists are already familiar with, while still maintaining flexibility and human readability.
 You can read more about this format here.

 Create a variety of web-based tools that allow linguists to more easily enter, search, and manage their data.
 All of the DLx tools are open source, and contributions from the community are very welcome.
-Click here to get started using DLx tools with your own data.
+Check out the Lotus web app for managing linguistic data (including texts, lexicons, corpus tagging, and concordance searches), as well as Tulip (Tools for Linguistic Productivity)—a set of standalone tools for converting and manipulating linguistic data.

 Educate linguists about best practices in linguistic data management, and how they can apply the concepts of Digital Linguistics to their own work.
 Click here to begin learning about the use of Digital Linguistics principles in documentary linguistics.